-Nonetheless, the presence of coronavirus nucleic acids in the bloodstream of some infected individuals does indicate a potential risk, and the need for precautionary measures.
+Nonetheless, the presence of SARS-CoV-2 nucleic acids in the bloodstream of some infected individuals does indicate a potential risk, and the need for precautionary measures.
 Such measures include: the deferral of confirmed SARS-CoV-2 infected individuals until recovered, reminding donors to report post-donation illness, recall of donations from donors subsequently reporting confirmed infection or compatible symptoms and depending on the nature of the donors (e.g. live vs deceased) testing of the donor.
 In addition, for some tissue types, the processing of the tissue includes steps which may inactivate or physically remove any virus present.
-However, whilst Blood Services and Tissue Establishments may elect to test respiratory swabs/blood samples from donors of some product types for SARS-CoV-2 RNA it is noted that, at the time of review of this Position Statement, the ECDC have not currently unknown whether SARS-CoV-2 RNA may persist in certain organs and tissues, as well as other body fluids, longer than it is detectable in plasma and serum.
+However, whilst Blood Services and Tissue Establishments may elect to test respiratory swabs/blood samples from donors of some product types for SARS-CoV-2 RNA it is noted that, at the time of review of this Position Statement, the ECDC have not currently recommended screening of blood or plasma samples for SARS-CoV-2 RNA.
+It is currently unknown whether SARS-CoV-2 RNA may persist in certain organs and tissues, as well as other body fluids, longer than it is detectable in plasma and serum.